vitorguima/wall_app_api/README.md

 * Endpoints that retrieves a generic list with no pagination rule.
 If this list increase too much, the API will always be retrieving all the data from the database and consuming a lot of resource.
 * It's possible to register a new user with a fake email (there's no validation service for that)
 * The mailer service is using my personal email (no service like sendgrid was used on this pilot)

-## Thank you!
-Thanks for the opportunity of building this app, TSL!
-I hope you like the results!